Gretchen Franklin

-Gretchen Franklin (7 July 1911 – 11 July 2005) was an English actress and dancer with a career in show business spanning over 70 years.
+Gretchen Gordon Franklin (7 July 1911 – 11 July 2005) was an English actress and dancer with a career in show business spanning over 70 years.
 She played Ethel Skinner in the long-running BBC1 soap opera EastEnders on a regular basis from 1985 until 1988.
-Following this, she made intermittent returns to the show, with her appearances becoming increasingly infrequent and brief.
+Following this, she made intermittent returns to the show, her appearances becoming increasingly infrequent and brief.
 Her final appearance was in 2000, marking the demise of her character.

 Early life

-Gretchen Gordon Franklin was born in Covent Garden, Central London, into a theatrical family, the only child of her parents Gordon and Violet Franklin.
+Gretchen Gordon Franklin was born on 7 July 1911 in Covent Garden, Central London, into a theatrical family.
+She was the only child of her parents Gordon and Violet Franklin.
 Her father had a song-and-dance act, while her grandfather was a well-known music-hall entertainer at the turn of the 20th century.
 Her younger cousin was the comedian Clive Dunn (1920–2012).

 Franklin entered show business as a teenager, making her début as a pantomime chorus girl in Bournemouth.
 In 1929, she took dancing lessons at the Theatre Girls Club in Soho in London's West End and she later became a tap dancer and founder member of a quartet known as Four Brilliant Blondes.
 Franklin was a Tiller Girl, known for their high kicks, at the London Palladium.

 Franklin toured in variety with the comedians Syd and Max Harrison and on the Gracie Fields Show, and performed with another dance group, The Three Girlies, before making a gradual switch to straight dramatic roles.